Gravestones which include wording such as: died of wounds received in action,

 There is a searchable online Roll of Honour here for members of the Armed Forces who died in military service on or after 1 January 1948 (and Palestine 1945-1947).

-Felkirk Churchyard contains three War Memorial Gravestones.
+Felkirk Churchyard contains six War Memorial Gravestones which commemorate seven men.

 There are four Commonwealth War Graves Commission burials.